We work closely with our Probation colleagues in the National Probation Service.

-We hold a contract with BeNCH CRC to provide resettlement support to women and to work with women living in Luton and Central Bedfordshire who are serving community sentences or licences.
-We work closely with the BeNCH team, the National Probation Service and individual women to agree a package of support that meets their needs and will help them to address the issues which influence their offending.
+With our partners Advance and Bedford Women’s Centre, we hold a contract with the National Probation Service to provide resettlement support to women and to work with women living in Luton and Central Bedfordshire who are serving community sentences or licences.
+We work closely with the Probation team and individual women to agree a package of support that meets their needs and will help them to address the issues which influence their offending.
 We know that an individualised approach works best.

-All of the women locally have their appointments with their Responsible Officers at Stepping Stones in the friendly welcoming women only environment.
+All of the women locally have their appointments with their Probation Officers at Stepping Stones in the friendly welcoming women only environment.

 Outcomes for women in custody can be worse than for men.
 For example, the prevalence of self harm is nearly 5 times higher for women in custody than men.
 This is why we are involved in the Community Sentence Treatment Requirement (CSTR) Pilot.